 Traditional banks must prioritize seamless digital account opening experiences to increase conversions and drive customer satisfaction.
 If not, they are wasting money.

-A recent UserTesting webinar explored how banks and fintech companies can optimize digital account opening using real customer insights.
+A recent UserTesting webinar explored how banks can optimize the digital account opening process using real customer insights.
 Amy Wigdahl, Principal Industry Solutions Manager at UserTesting, shared key strategies and best practices for removing friction from the process.
-Here’s what you need to know.

 ON-DEMAND WEBINAR